 Activities Over the Last Year

-This year's MLCSB track included a panel session on Trustworthy AI in the life sciences, chaired by Peter Koo who was joined by Su-In Lee, Joshua Welch and Yvan Saeys.
-As well as running the MLCSB COSI, we also support the MLCB meeting which is now a standalone meeting, typically US-based, with several MLCB organisers on our board.
-We run a COSI twitter account, managed by Sayane Shome, to advertise relevant events and activities.
+As well as running the MLCSB COSI, we also provide support the MLCB meeting which is now a standalone meeting, typically US-based, with several MLCB organisers on our board.

 Equity, Diversification, and Inclusion Efforts

 MLCSB encourages diversity and representation within its leadership.
-The MLCSB meeting has had at least one female co-chair (of two) since 2019 and has female and male co-presidents.
-Chairs are invited to become board members after ISMB and this ensures the board also has good gender representation.
+Chairs are frequently invited to become board members after ISMB and this ensures the board also has good gender representation.
 We also pursue increasing diversity in terms of ethnicity and geography in our leadership by ensuring that our track chair selection lists are diverse, which then feeds into our board.
 We also allocate travel fellowships diversely.

 Word cloud of MLCSB topics